rrra/www/content/post/2018/the-doctor-is-in-podcast-episode-65.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 65"
+title = "The Doctor is In: Tools for Every Ham" aliases = [ "/post/2018/09/13/the-doctor-is-in-podcast-episode-65" ]

 +++
 Learn about basic
 [tools for every